AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

   ln -s libclntsh.so.10.1 libclntsh.so
   ```

-If you encounter a problem, make sure the packages listed in the [Oracle installation documentation](https://docs.oracle.com/) are correctly installed.
+In case of an issue, make sure the packages listed in the Oracle installation documentation are correctly installed.

 ## Installation checks {#installation-checks}